fuffr/fuffr-ios/TutorialJavaScript.md

 The rotation value is based on the angle between the original touch points that started the gesture (it is not a delta value).
 The angle is given in radians.

-Possible values of **gesture.state**:
+Possible values of **state**:

-** fuffr.FFRGestureRecognizerStateBegan - gesture started
+* fuffr.FFRGestureRecognizerStateBegan - gesture started
-** fuffr.FFRGestureRecognizerStateChanged - gesture value has been updated
+* fuffr.FFRGestureRecognizerStateChanged - gesture value has been updated
-** fuffr.FFRGestureRecognizerStateEnded - gesture has ended
+* fuffr.FFRGestureRecognizerStateEnded - gesture has ended

 ### Example of fuffr.FFRGestureTap